Gitagum: Climate

 The Department of Agriculture – Bureau of Soil and Water Management (DA-BSWM) has identified only two types of soils in the Municipality: the Bolinao clay and the Lourdes clay loam.
 These types of soil provide good anchorage and root penetration for a variety of crops.
 Bolinao clay is very abundant and less rugged, hill mountain while Lourdes clay loam is in the hinterland portion of the municipality.

 The organic matter of the phosphorus level and the potassium content together with the medium texture was not specifically measured.
 The soils of Gitagum are generally suitable for the cultivation of annual crops and perennial trees and vines.
 Only a minor portion, six percent are suitable for plantation forest and are scattered in the sloping and high relief areas of barangay Quezon, Kilangit and Burnay.
 Based on existing used, only the land in Quezon which are planted to trees are over utilized.
 On the other hand, lands suitable for annual crops such as trees and vines are underutilized.
 Therefore, these areas are considered for further development.

 The geological makeup of the municipality is classified into three times scales.
-The most dominant which covers more or less 60% is the Pilocene- Pleistocene scale with a parent material of Coraline limestone and mineral composition of calcite.
+The most dominant which covers more or less 60% is the Pliocene-Pleistocene scale with a parent material of Coraline limestone and mineral composition of calcite.
 These are found in barangays Poblacion, Burnay, Pangayawan, Matangad and Quezon.

-The second formation covering 35% belongs to the upper Miocene Pilocene composed of quartz.
+The second formation covering 35% belongs to the upper Miocene Pliocene composed of quartz.
 Iron oxide and clay minerals are set up in the upper portions of the municipality within the barangays of Cogon, Ulab, G. Pelaez and parts of Talao, C.P.
 Garcia, Kilangit ad Quezon.
 A negligible portion, 5% along the southwestern boundary, is rocks belonging to the upper Cretaceous- Paleocene scale, Mineral compositions in these areas are talc, chloride, olivine, amphibole, pyroxene and biocide.